Skip to main content

 By default, the Nobl9 agent queries a data source every minute to capture the last-minute data.
 However, this frequency can be customized to fit your specific needs.

-Starting from release 1.66, any agent versions equal to or earlier than 0.55.3 will be deprecated and rendered non-functional.
+Starting from release 1.66, agent versions equal to or earlier than 0.55.3 are deprecated and rendered non-functional.

-If any of your sources currently use deprecated agents, make sure they are updated to the latest agent version.
+If any of your sources currently use deprecated agents, update them to the latest version.

 • linux/amd64